-This park currently has low levels of infrequent visitor use and provides a few relatively undeveloped visitor sites.
+This park currently has moderate to high levels of visitor use and provides a paved and unpaved walking track and viewing areas.
 Visitors are unlikely to encounter a ranger on site during their visit.
-Current and future recreational opportunities will require that visitors have a high level of self-sufficiency and are primarily responsible for their own personal safety.
-General park information is mainly provided off-site through the Departmental website.
+Current and future recreational opportunities will support visitor access and safe use of the areas.
+General park information is provided on and off-site through the Departmental website.